Reconciling Ministries Network: Reception

 In 1986, the Northern Illinois and Wisconsin conferences of the United Methodist Church supported the Reconciling Ministries, but The United Methodist Reporter refused to accept advertising from the group, saying that it violated Methodist policies by "promoting the acceptance of homosexuality."
 The publication eventually accepted a classified ad from RMN in 1994.
-In 2012, 15 Regional Conferences voted to support same-sex marriage and LGBTQ inclusion in the church.
+In 2012, 15 Annual Conferences (local governing bodies in the Church) voted to support same-sex marriage and LGBTQ inclusion in the church.
 In 2015, the New York, Baltimore-Washington, and Great Plains conferences also voted to support same-sex marriage.
 In a similar vote, the Virginia Annual Conference has petitioned the General Conference to allow openly gay and lesbian clergy.
 In 2016, the Indigo Girls were featured at a benefit concert and called on the UMC to support marriage equality.

 Convocations

 The first convocation of the organization was held in 1987 in Chicago, Illinois.
 Convocations have been held biannually since then.

 The 2005 convocation, "Hearts on Fire," was held at the United Methodist retreat at Lake Junaluska, North Carolina.
 It received much attention in the press, and was protested by members of the KKK.

 The 2007 convocation, "Faith, Hope, Love," was held in Nashville, Tennessee at Vanderbilt University.
 This event was attended by almost 400 Methodists, including almost 50 young people.

 The 2009 convocation, "Justice and Joy," was held in Estes Park, Colorado over labor day weekend.
 Over 500 persons attended, with almost 100 young persons.

 The 2011 convocation, "Sing A New Song," was held in Huron, Ohio in conjunction with the Methodist Federation for Social Action (MFSA).

 The 2013 convocation, "Churchquake," was held in Chevy Chase, Maryland.

 The 2015 convocation, "Gather at the River", was held in San Antonio, Texas in cooperation with other organizations including MFSA.
 Speakers included Rev. Frank Schaefer, Marcia McFee, Mark A. Miller, Theon Johnson, Nikilas mawanda, Peter Storey, and Sara Thompson Tweedy.

 The 2018 convocation, "A Place at the Table," was held in St. Louis, MO in conjunction with the Love Your Neighbor Coalition (LYNC) affiliate organizations.

+The 2023 convocation, "Onward to Perfection," was held at First UMC in Charlotte, NC, celebrating 40 years of the movement.
+The first convocation since the COVID pandemic, it was attended by more than 280 in-person and 100+ online.
+Discussion of, and strategizing for, inclusive legislative initiatives at the 2024 General Conference made up a significant portion of the convocation's content.